Torridal

 Torridal is a V-shaped valley in Agder county, Norway.
-The valley passes through portions of the municipalities of Kristiansand and Vennesla in an area that was historically a part of the former Oddernes municipality.
+The valley passes through portions of Kristiansand Municipality and Vennesla Municipality in an area that was historically a part of the former Oddernes Municipality.
 Today it includes areas north of the city center of Kristiansand on both riverbanks of the river Otra.
-The local name Torridalselva (meaning Torridal river) is commonly used for the river's lower course from Mosby to the sea.
+The local name Torridalselva (meaning Torridal river) is commonly used for the river's lower course from the village of Mosby to the sea.